Zij-IT/Roguelike/README.md

 # State of Game

 Game is back to being in a playable, non-testing state.
 It may not be the most interesting of games, but it's mine.
-Currently there is a couple monsters that are in the game.
+Currently, there is a couple monsters that are in the game.
 They all have the same AI, and besides from the stats being unique, they are all the same.

 # Feedback
 If you see something in my code that looks messy and should be improved, please do let me know by submitting a PR!